omartrai/omartrai/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on big company project
+- 🔭 I’m currently working on a big company project
 - 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on Angular / Net Core Projects
 - 📫 How to reach me: IG : @traiomar / linkedin : omartrai / Email :traiomar@gmail.com